MIT-IAP-RACECAR/Website/docs/gettingStarted/buildGuide/partsList.rst

 |cameraSupport|                                  Secures the camera in place.
 |batteryPlate|                                   Holds up the battery.
 |batteryRing|                                    Prevents the battery from sliding out.
-|topPlate|                                       Main top plate for the car.
-|monitorSupport|                                 Holds the monitor in place.
 ================================================ ========